ScrollPrize/scrollprize-website/docs/06_tutorial3.md

 <div>Now let’s create our first segment (raw mesh):</div>

-* Navigate to layer 1 by clicking *“Previous Slice”* until you’re back at 1 (or type *“1”* and press Enter).
+* Navigate to layer 3 by clicking *“Previous Slice”* or *“Next Slice”* until you’re at 3 (or type *“3”* and press Enter).
-  * Note that the first layer is actually layer 0, but a later step (“Segmentation Tool”) is buggy at layer 0.
+  * We do this because a later step (“Segmentation Tool”) is buggy at low layer indices.
 * Zoom in on the top left, until you can’t zoom any further.
 * Click *“New”* on in the menu on the right.
 This creates a new segment with a unique ID (the current timestamp).
 You'll need this ID later!
 * Click *“Pen Tool”* at the top.